GAPO: Robust Advantage Estimation for Real-World Code LLMs: Introduction

-To mitigate the negative impact of outliers, we propose \textbf{Group Adaptive Policy Optimization (\gapo)}, a group-adaptive advantage computation method designed to enhance existing GRPO and its variants (\eg, DAPO \cite{yu2025dapo}), as illustrated in \cref{fig:intro}.
-In the original formulation, the mean treats all rewards uniformly—including outliers—which can distort the advantage calculation.
-To address this, we first adaptively identify an outlier-free sub-region within all rewards by reformulating the problem as the classical \textit{highest-density interval} (HDI) detection task from statistics \cite{o2022smallest}, solved using an adapted sliding-window scan algorithm.
-Since reward values are concentrated in the highest-density region, which is less affected by outliers, this enables us to determine an adaptive outlier-free sub-region for each input prompt.
-Subsequently, to further enhance robustness against outliers, we select the median within this region as the adaptive $Q$, replacing the original mean in the computation of group-relative advantage.
+To reduce the impact of rollout noise and outliers, we propose \textbf{Group Adaptive Policy Optimization (\gapo)}, a robust group-adaptive advantage method that enhances GRPO and its variants (\eg, DAPO \cite{yu2025dapo}), as shown in \cref{fig:intro}.
+Unlike the mean, which treats all rewards uniformly and is sensitive to outliers, \gapo first identifies the sub-region with the highest signal-to-noise ratio (SNR) by reformulating the task as a classical \textit{Highest-Density Interval} (HDI) problem \cite{o2022smallest}, solved via an adapted sliding-window scan algorithm.
+We further enhance robustness by using the median of this region as the adaptive $Q$ instead of the mean in group-relative advantage computation.

 As shown in \cref{fig:intro}, the adaptive $Q$ provides additional benefits.
-In left-skewed distributions, \gapo generates more negative rollouts than GRPO/DAPO, since $Q$ exceeds the mean and most rewards fall below it, producing negative advantages.
-This is reasonable, as left-skewed distributions usually correspond to \textit{relatively easy problems} with high rewards, where negative samples improve generalization \cite{mu2025dissecting, zhu2025surprising}.
-Conversely, for right-skewed distributions (\textit{relatively hard problems}), \gapo promotes more specialized learning, enhancing accuracy on these challenging cases.
+For left-skewed distributions, \gapo generates more negative rollouts, improving generalization on easy problems \cite{mu2025dissecting, zhu2025surprising}.
+For right-skewed distributions, it promotes specialized learning on hard cases.
+The LLM-specific rollout noise also carries useful information, reflecting corner-case behaviors and forming the model’s \textit{blurry} ability edge.
+After updates, adaptive $Q$ suppresses noise in easy cases and amplifies outlier advantages in hard cases, enhancing the LLM’s ability edge.